slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Ideologues pose as misinformation experts like malware poses as security updates.
 It works."
 -- Pedro Domingos [1965]*

+> *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."
+-- Elon Musk [1971]*

 > *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn’t take them seriously as individuals."
 -- Naval Ravikant [1974]*

-> *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."
+> *"People who believe politicians care about them are the same people who think OnlyFans girls care about them." (...)
+"Voting is the adult version of writing a letter to Santa Claus."
 -- x@stirlingwisdom*

-### On voting

-> *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."
--- Elon Musk [1971]*

-> *"Voting is the adult version of writing a letter to Santa Claus."
--- x@stirlingwisdom*

-### Left right

-> *"The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
-The right is the ragtag coalition of people that want to be left alone - merchants, nationalists, the religious, libertarians.
-What unifies the right is the left."
--- Naval Ravikant [1974]*

-### On equality

-> *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell [1930]*

-> *"Until we have a vaccine against wokeism, social distancing is the best solution."
--- Pedro Domingos [1965]*

-> *"Socialism is the suicide pact of mediocrity." (...)
-"The West is in an existential struggle between equality and excellence."
--- Naval Ravikant [1974]*

-> *"The reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."
--- x@iterintellectus*

-> *"Diversity at the local level means homogeneity at the global level.
-Homogeneity at the local level means diversity at the global level.
-Nationalism preserves diversity.
-Globalism destroys it."
--- x@pandemicriskman*

-### on immigration

-> *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."
--- Donald J. Trump [1946]*

-> *"My immigration policy: anyone who agrees with me is welcome into the country.
-Anyone who does not, is not."
--- Naval Ravikant [1974]*

-> *"High-paying low-skill jobs are the real social safety net.
-Immigrants taking these jobs and lowering their wages is terrible for Americans."
--- x@jlippincott_*

 ### On bureaucracy

 > *"The first responsibility of any bureaucracy is the preservation of itself.
 The second is to expand its responsiblities."
 -- Morton Halperin [1934]*

-When a politician says "threat to our democracy".
+When a politician says «threat to our democracy».
 They really mean threat to their corrupt bureaucracy.

 > *"It is much more important to kill bad bills, than to pass good ones."
 -- Calvin Coolidge [1872]*